Mojzesz13/Mpr/README.md

-Mpr group
+Raiden
 =======

 Introduction
 -----------

-Mpr  is web application which represents business image of company and also the scope of activities on the market.
+Raiden is web application which represents business image of company and also the scope of activities on the market.

 Technologies